 It is delicious with bread and butter or why don’t you try these cheese and bacon dinner rolls!

 Did you like this recipe?
-Here’s more Summer picnic recipes:
+Here are more Summer picnic recipes:

 I’d love to hear your thoughts.
 Comment below or tag me @thegingerwithspice on Instagram.
 And don’t forget to Pin it for later!
 To make sure you’re never missing another recipe, please feel free to subscribe to my newsletter.
 As a thanks you will receive a free e-cookbook Travels Through the Seasons, with many delicious recipes from around the world that suit different seasons of the year.